GuillaumeAlvarez/AtelierIntegrationContinue-PE-GUI/README.md

 <a href="https://info.smartmessages.net/"><img src="https://www.smartmessages.net/img/smartmessages-logo.svg" width="550" alt="Smartmessages.net privacy-first email marketing logo"></a>

-Contributions are very welcome, whether in beer 🝺, T-shirts 👕, or cold, hard cash 💰.
-Sponsorship through GitHub is a simple and convenient way to say "thank you" to PHPMailer's maintainers and contributors – just click the "Sponsor" button [on the project page](https://github.com/PHPMailer/PHPMailer).
+Contributions are very welcome, whether in beer ðŸ�º, T-shirts ðŸ‘•, or cold, hard cash ðŸ’°.
+Sponsorship through GitHub is a simple and convenient way to say "thank you" to PHPMailer's maintainers and contributors â€“ just click the "Sponsor" button [on the project page](https://github.com/PHPMailer/PHPMailer).

 ## Changelog
 See [changelog](changelog.md).